-Applejack saves him, so, just like f***ing Jar Jar Binks, Spike decides he now has to be Applejack's servant out of some hitherto unheard of "dragon code of honor".
-It becomes clear pretty quickly though that, as Spike is trained as Twilight's assistant, farm chores are not his strong suit.
+Applejack saves him, so, just like f***ing Jar Jar Binks, Spike decides he now has to be Applejack's servant, out of some hitherto unmentioned "dragon code of honor".
+It becomes clear pretty quickly though that Spike is pretty bad at farm chores.

 So, of course, he completes that task without complaining, building a big rock tower for RD to knock over.
-So then Applejack goes back to Twilight, who of course has the only idea that will work.
-Which is that Applejack has to be in danger and have Spike save her.
+Applejack goes back to Twilight for help, who of course has the only idea that will work.
+Applejack has to be in danger, and have Spike save her.
 The mane six all get involved in trying to create a fake timber wolf, animated by Twilight's magic, to convince Spike that he's saving Applejack.

 Ok, before I get to the many things I disliked about this episode, I should at least note that it also has positive aspects, since even the worst episodes of MLP are still pretty cool.The timber wolves are an interesting creature, since they appear as inanimate pieces of wood animated by some kind of sinister magical force, the nature of which is not yet explained by the show.
 These monsters are truly terrifying, and the scenes that they show up in are really cool as far as action scenes go.